kslong/kred/README.md

 SetupTile.py -all LMC_c42
 SwarpSetup.py -all  LMC_c42

+# Optional, if one wants to see swarps based on the original backgourns
 Swarp.py -all LMC_c42
 SwarpEval.py -all DECam_SWARP LMC_c42
+# End optional section

 FindOverlaps.py -all LMC_c42
 BackPrep.py -all -run LMC_c42